Sacred 2: Fallen Angel: Release

 Sacred 2 was released in late 2008 for Microsoft Windows.
 The console versions for Xbox 360 and PlayStation 3 were delayed until 2009 with the discs being pressed in April 2009 for a May release.
 All versions contain the same content, with the exception of the Xbox 360 pre-order.
 If pre-ordered at GameStop, a code was given to access a creature that allows access to inventory storage anywhere in the world as long as both players are signed into Xbox Live.
 It is also available to purchase as DLC.
 The main difference is in the UI, which has been designed in attempt to allow optimal control for the hardware differences of each platform.

-In April the developer Ascaron went into administration citing the extended development as the reason.

-Support for the US PC version has been taken over by CDV, though all support for current and future expansions and console versions in the US has been dropped.
+In April, developer Ascaron went into administration, citing the extended development as the reason.
+Support for the US PC version was taken over by CDV, though all support for current and future expansions and console versions in the US was dropped.

-After the end of official support the game's community continued support themself with community patches.
+After the end of official support, the game's community continued support themself with community patches.